 You have a free day to explore Denver's sights.
 The city boasts a mile-long promenade lined with cafés and shops and a mountain view down every street.
 On Day 12 we explore the natural attractions of the Rocky Mountain National Park and Estes Park, with a wide array of wildlife including elk, bighorn sheep, black bears, coyotes, eagles and hawks.
 Tonight we join the California Zephyr sleeper train.

 On Day 13 we complete the journey to Chicago, arriving this afternoon.
 You are at leisure until this evening, when we visit Kingston Mines for dinner and a Blues show.
-We spend tonight at the Cambria Hotel.
+We spend tonight at the AC Hotel Chicago Downtown.
 On Day 14 we explore Chicago with a guided sightseeing tour of the city.
 Set on the shores of the vast Lake Michigan, the 'Windy City' of Chicago is home to a wealth of incredible architecture, world-class museums, and wonderful restaurants.
 We board the Lake Shore Limited this evening for the overnight journey to Buffalo on the cusp of Niagara Falls.

 We arrive in Buffalo and transfer to Niagara Falls.
 We spend the night at the Sheraton at the Falls hotel, located within walking distance of the attractions on the US side of the spectacular falls.
 You have the opportunity to explore the falls from the water on a river tour (payable locally).

 At lunchtime on Day 16, we travel on the Lake Shore Limited service to New York City, where our hotel for two nights is the Le Parker Meridien, perfectly located to explore all New York has to offer.

 Please Note: For departure SUG1908 you will stay at the Radisson Hotel Niagara Falls-Grand Island.